Ingeborg, A Viking Girl on the Blue Lagoon

 *

-Later the Vikings founded a new realm at Tiahuanacu, that became the centre of civilization in America with about 100,000-150,000 inhabitants.
+Later the Vikings founded a new realm at Tiahuanacu, which became the centre of civilization in America with about 100,000-150,000 inhabitants.
 Later they founded the Inca empire.
 Here the state was based on a caste-system divided between the ‘sons of the sun’ (white kings and nobles) and the aboriginal Indio population.

+The Inquisition in America destroyed almost all documents from pre-Columbian civilizations.
+Jacques de Mahieu, and several others, also said that Templars sailed to America when their order was destroyed in Europe.
+The Templars were an order of noblemen originally founded by Norman knights.
+They seem to have practiced a Gnostic form of Christianity.
+It is said that Cathars joined their ranks after the Crusade that annihilated their community as such.
 Templars’ ranks being filled with Norman gentry, descendants of King Rollo and the Vikings, these men, according to De Mahieu, knew about America, as their relatives from across the Atlantic had made several trips between the two continents, informing Norman rulers of America’s existence and leaving them navigation maps.
-De Mahieu wrote about maps that he had found in the town of Rouen, Normandy.
-With the help of such maps, Templars would have been able to sail to America in order to escape persecution from the Church.
+De Mahieu wrote about maps he had found in the town of Rouen, Normandy.
+With the help of such maps, Templars would have been able to sail to America in order to escape persecution in Europe.

 *

-I have in my library an abridged version, in French translation, of the General History of the Things of New Spain (Historia general de las cosas de Nueva España, 1569) by Fray Bernardino de Sahagun, Spanish missionary in Mexico, knowledgeable in nahual and all things Indian.
+I have in my library an abridged version, in French translation, of the General History of the Things of New Spain (Historia general de las cosas de Nueva España, 1569) by Fray Bernardino de Sahagún, Spanish missionary in Mexico, knowledgeable in Nahuatl and all things Indian.
 His book was written before the prohibition by Emperor Felipe II, in 1577, imposed on all research about American Indians’ customs.

-In a chapter called “Evangelization before the Conquista,” Sahagun describes various items hinting at a knowledge of the Catholic faith by Indians.
-He opines and writes that the Indians had been converted to the Christian faith in a remote past but, as they were no more Christians at the time of the Conquista, they must have forgotten most of what had been carried to them by some long-dead missionaries.
+In a chapter called “Evangelization before the Conquista,” Sahagún describes various items hinting at a knowledge of the Catholic faith by Indians.
+He opines that the Indians had been converted to the Christian faith in a remote past but, as they were no more Christians at the time of the Conquista, they must have forgotten most of what had been carried to them by some long-dead missionaries.

 1/ Paintings found in Oaxaca depicting something that is very much alike the Crucifixion of Jesus Christ;

-“All the brave and soldiers who die on the battlefield are transported to the palace of the Sun.
+These were, according to Sahagún, remnants of remote Christian evangelization in America.
+On the other hand, some customs and myths he describes remind one of Scandinavian lore.
+Vide, for instance, the following descriptions (my translation): “All the brave and soldiers who die on the battlefield are transported to the palace of the Sun.
 In the morning, at sunrise, they take on their armors and march toward the Sun with clamors and loud noise.
 Then they march before Him while simulating battles for their pleasure.”
-Which looks like the Walhalla of Scandinavian warriors (but perhaps all warriors around the world have similarly rowdy afterlife abodes).
+Which looks like the Walhalla of Scandinavian warriors (but perhaps all warriors around the world have similarly rowdy afterlife abodes). & (At the end of times or rather at the end of the present cycle) “The sun will not rise, and from outer space will come down the monstrous, horrifying Tzitzimes to devour men and women.”
+Which reminds one of the Ragnarok (and its monstrous dragon Nidhogg).

 (serving as cover illustration for a 1991 collection of ethnographic studies)